-Figure 6: Ecological requirements of the anthropogenic plant communities of the Iberian Atlantic ecoregion.
-Boxplots show the plot-level means for the ecological indicator values of temperature, moisture, light, nutrients, soil reaction, disturbance frequency, and disturbance severity, calculated for each vegetation alliance.
+Figure 6: Ecological requirements of the anthropogenic plant communities of the Iberian Atlantic territories.
+Boxplots show the plot-level means for the ecological indicator values of temperature, moisture, light, nutrients, soil reaction, disturbance frequency and disturbance severity, calculated for each vegetation alliance.
 Colors indicate the vegetation class.
-Alliances as ordered as in Figures 1 and 3-4, and alliance numbers are the same as listed in Appendix S4.
+Alliances as ordered as in Figures 1 and 3-4 and alliance numbers are the same as listed in Appendix S3.